Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 If regular installation via Subversion or package respositories does not work for some reason, you can also manually download a zip file which contains a given Psychtoolbox release, including the source code.
-These downloads are larger due to including the source code.
+These downloads are larger due to inclusion of the source code.

 [Click this link to go to the downloads page for all official releases.][PTBReleases]